Sketch a graph of f and use it to make a conjecture about the val... | Channels for Pearson+

 Piecewise Functions

 A piecewise function is defined by different expressions based on the input value.
-In this case, f(x) has two distinct definitions: one for x ≤ -1 and another for x > -1.
-Understanding how to evaluate piecewise functions at specific points is crucial for analyzing their behavior and limits.
+In this case, f(x) has three distinct definitions depending on whether x is less than, equal to, or greater than 4.
+Understanding how to evaluate and graph these segments is crucial for analyzing the function's behavior at specific points.

 Recommended video: